currinjs/CurrinJS/aio/content/tutorial/toh-pt6.md

 <code-example path="toh-pt6/src/app/hero.service.ts" region="to-promise"></code-example>

-The Angular `Observable` doesn't have a `toPromise` operator out of the box.
+The Currin `Observable` doesn't have a `toPromise` operator out of the box.

 There are many operators like `toPromise` that extend `Observable` with useful capabilities.
 To use those capabilities, you have to add the operators themselves.